openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet MUST consider the parameter values in the Credential Offer as not trustworthy since the origin is not authenticated and the message integrity is not protected.
 The Wallet MUST apply the same checks on the Credential Issuer that it would apply when the flow is started from the Wallet itself since the Credential Issuer is not trustworthy just because it sent the Credential Offer.
 An attacker might attempt to use a Credential Offer to conduct a phishing or injection attack.

 The Wallet MUST NOT accept Credentials just because this mechanism was used.
-All protocol steps defined in this draft MUST be performed in the same way as if the Wallet would have started the flow.
+All protocol steps defined in this specification MUST be performed in the same way as if the Wallet would have started the flow.

 The Credential Issuer MUST ensure the release of any privacy-sensitive data in Credential Offer is legally based.